-A 18 yr old boy come for evaluation of lesions in the posterior maxilla (Figure1).Dental history revealed that the growths first appeared 5 months ago, he first noticed swelling on maxillary posterior region during mastication and were slowly increasing in size.
-The boy was not in any pain, The lesion on the hard palate was about 2 centimetre in size, pink in colour, stippled and attached via a peduncle to the attached gingiva.
-The lesion blanched slightly with digital pressure, circular, pink in colour, stippled ,sessile, between tooth no. 16 and tooth no.26..
+An 18-year-old boy came to Department of Periodontology, Chhattisgarh Dental college for evaluation of lesion in the posterior maxilla (Figure 1).
+Dental history revealed that the growths first appeared 5 months ago, he first noticed swelling on the maxillary posterior region during mastication and was slowly increasing in size.
+The boy was not in any pain, the lesion on the hard palate was about 2 centimetre in size, pink in colour, stippled and attached via a peduncle to the attached gingiva.
+The lesion blanched slightly with digital pressure, circular, pink in colour, stippled, sessile, between tooth no. 16 and tooth no. 17.
 A radiograph of the area revealed no bony involvement (Figure 2).

-Perform excisional biopsy of lesions under local anaesthesia.
-The lesions were excised utilizing anumber11scalpel blade (Figure 3)
+Performed excisional biopsy of the lesion under local anaesthesia.
+The lesion was excised utilizing a number 11 scalpel blade (Figure 3)

-On one-week follow up of areas were healing well.
+On a one-week follow up the excised area healed well.
 (Figure 4).